What are Enzymes

 Wobenzym N combines all the beneficial delicate enzymes and is protected by a vegetable-based enteric coating which ensures optimal absorption and utilization in the blood stream.

-Suggested Usage: Adults take three (3) tablets, twice daily, on an empty stomach, with water at least 45 minutes before meals and 2 hours after eating to take your enzymes.
+Suggested Usage: Adults take three (3) tablets, twice daily with water, on an empty stomach.
+To ensure you have taken the tablets on an empty stomach, take Wobenzym N at least 45 minutes before meals, or 2 hours after eating a meal.

 Advanced usage: Adults may gradually increase to 12 per day by taking 3 tablets 4 times per day on an empty stomach.